Iran-Russia's long term deal: another 20 years of mistrust?

 By Nikola Mikovic

 In other words, Russia tried to avoid any confrontation with major Western and regional powers over this very sensitive matter.
-On the other hand, the Kremlin did not hesitate to provide this weapon system to the NATO member state Turkey.
+On the other hand, the Kremlin did not hesitate to provide this weapon system to the NATO member state, Turkey.
 In any case, it remains to be seen if Russia will once again fail to supply arms to Tehran, or if it will ignore the US calls to respect the international embargo against Iran.

-With or without Russian weapons, Iran, on the other hand, will likely continue to effectively wage hybrid wars in the Middle East and also tend to preserve the Shiite Tehran-Beirut bridge.
+With or without Russian weapons, Iran, on the other hand, will likely continue to wage hybrid wars in the Middle East effectively and also tend to preserve the Shiite Tehran-Beirut bridge.
 The Islamic Republic, unlike other Russian “partners” and “allies”, is not in a position to heavily depend on Russian military and economic support, nor does it depend on Russian oil and gas.

 The Kremlin

 The Kremlin has historically used Iran as a counterweight or source of leverage to balance its relations with Western powers, particularly Washington.
-For instance, Russia did not hesitate to vote in favor of all six resolutions passed at the UN Security Council against Iran from 2006 to 2010.
-Also, in May 2019 Russian President Vladimir Putin stated that Moscow “is not a fire brigade, and cannot save just everything,” implying that Russia cannot help Iran in its tensions with the US.
+For instance, Russia did not hesitate to vote in favour of all six resolutions passed at the UN Security Council against Iran from 2006 to 2010.
+Also, in May 2019, Russian President Vladimir Putin stated that Moscow “is not a fire brigade, and cannot save just everything,” implying that Russia cannot help Iran in its tensions with the US.

 Nikola Mikovic is a Serbian journalist and a senior Geopolitical Analyst.